BCDevOps/keycloak-admin/keycloak_realm_builder/scripts/custom_usage/readme.md

 # for IDP realms:
 cp inputs/sample-realm-content-idp.json inputs/sample-realm-content-<idp_name>.json

-# then fill in the realm specs
+# then fill in the realm specs.
+# Please note that if SiteMinder integration is needed, make sure the instance URL is `https://<env>.oidc.gov.bc.ca`
 ```

 3. update the tasks included in